rezafaizarahman/portfolio/src/works/colearn.md

 #### Live Class

-**Learn concepts, practice together, and prepare for exams in a live and interactive class.**
+**Learn concepts, practice together, and prepare for exams in an interactive, live class.**

-Live classes are designed to increase self-confidence to understand concepts.
-Teachers will teach live and interactively.

-This aims to make it easier for students to understand the concepts, practice questions, and prepare for exams.
+Live classes are designed to boost students' confidence in understanding concepts.
+Teachers will teach and interact with students in real-time.
+This makes it easier for students to comprehend the concepts, practice questions, and prepare for exams.

 <div class="col-start-2 col-end-10">
 {% figure 'live-1', 'Screenshot CoLearn Live Class', '' %}